 The real differences were added to the Allay Desk Light.
 It has the added benefit of being able to adjust to illuminate material you are working on.
 And it also has a wireless charging feature on its base, but it will only charge your phone if the Desk Light is plugged in.

 The other difference is in price.
-The Allay Lamp is sold for $149 (with a $25 discount with this LINK no code required for the $25 discount).
-That Allay Desk Light is sold for $89 (with a $10 discount using the code MigraineStrong10).
+The Allay Lamp is sold for $199 and the Allay Desk Light is sold for $89.
+(You can receive a 10% discount for either one with code MIGRAINESTRONG at this link.)
 There is a $45 difference between the two.
 I think for those who have the Allay Lamp and want to leave it in their room, having a second one for your working area could make sense.
 I love having both of them because I don’t have to remember to grab the lamp to take it upstairs when I’m ready for bed.

 Because both the Allay Lamp and the Allay Desk Light both offer the same benefits to people with migraine, you can pick which one you like the look of best and go from there.
 The Desk Light has a bit more modern look to it while the Allay Lamp is like a pillar candle shape.
 Which one would look better with your decor?

 The Allay Desk Light is a great addition to our migraine tool kits.
 It allows us to position our Light exactly where we want it which is one of the best features.
 And all of the benefits of the green light therapy are still there.
 One other simple fact is that it is a little less expensive than the original as well.
 It is currently selling for $89.
 If the Allay Lamp was out of your price range, the Allay Desk Light is what you have been wishing for!!